We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When we select the “best” options, we aren’t saying that one brand has necessarily been proven better or more effective than all the others.
 In fact, this isn’t true at all.

 Your baby may do well on one formula and not another due to reasons that are very individual and hard to pin down.
-As always, we recommend speaking with your pediatrician if you have concerns about your baby’s nutrition or digestion.
+As always, we recommend speaking with your pediatric medical provider if you have concerns about your baby’s nutrition or digestion.

 Dreaded colic.
 If you’re starting to link your baby’s cries to what they’re eating, consider choosing formulas specifically made to address what’s causing those wails.